kodeka/kdk_domain_url_normalizer/README.md

 ## To Do
-- Add option for caching (home/inner pages)
+- Add option to control caching (home/inner pages)
 - Add option for executing in the backend
 - Add new *.ini based language file